EffiBench: Benchmarking the Efficiency of Automatically Generated Code: Benchmark Construction

 \paragraph{Max Memory Usage (MU)} Max Memory Usage (MU) measures the average max memory consumption during code execution.
 Mathematically, MU is defined as:

 where $MU$ is the memory usage metric, $M_{\text{code}}$ is the max memory consumption of the generated code among all the test cases, and $N$ is the number of code instances generated by code generation models used for evaluation.
-This metric is critical for assessing the resource efficiency of generated code, particularly in environments with limited maximum memory capacity.
+This metric is critical to assess the resource efficiency of generated code, particularly in environments with limited maximum memory capacity.

 \paragraph{Normalized Max Memory Usage (NMU)} Normalized Max Memory Usage (NMU) quantifies how the max memory efficiency of the generated code compares to the canonical solution.
 We define NMU as:

 where $NMU$ is the normalized max memory usage metric, $M_{\text{code}}$ is the max memory usage of the generated code, and $M_{\text{canonical}}$ is the max memory usage of the canonical solution.
 An NMU value less than 1 indicates that the generated code is more memory-efficient than the canonical solution, whereas a value greater than 1 suggests it is less efficient in terms of memory usage.
 This metric provides a relative measure of the memory optimization in the generated code in comparison to a standard baseline.